bereilhp/funKatas/src/TennisGamePoints/README.md

 It's guaranteed that no more than 5 points have been won so far, and the game is not over yet.
 It is also guaranteed that at least one point has been won.

+If at least three points have been scored by each player, and the scores are equal, the score is “Deuce”.

+If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “Advantage” for the player in the lead.

 ## Input/Output

 [input] string score